sagemath/trac_to_gh/Issue 6051.md

 # Issue 6051: [with patch, needs some work] Enable Singular's coefficient rings which are not fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6051

 Original creator: malb